MEET THE AUTHOR

 x = x + (x 4)

-• Students who make this mistake are not familiar enough with the Properties of Logarithms.
+• Students are not familiar enough with the Properties of Logarithms.
 They forget to apply the Product Property before applying the One-to-One Property.

 • Formative assessments (whose grades don’t go in the gradebook) are an excellent way to stop these errors before they cost students points.
 Read my blog post How to Give a Formative Assessment in Secondary Math